felipelouza/mm-repair/Readme.md

 ```bash
 mmtest.py -b 8 -d /data -n num mm
 ```
 executes *num* iterations of the matrix multiplication algorithms *csrvmm*, *re32mm*, *reivmm* and *reansmm* showing the average time per iteration and the peak memory usage.
-The command assumes that the input matrices have been aalready split into 8 row blocks and compressed as escribed above.
+The command assumes that the input matrices have been already split into 8 row blocks and compressed as described above.
 Used for generating Table 2 in the paper.

 ---